alan0201tw/CPP_Lox/README.md

 # Lox

-Another practicing interpreter project by follow Bob Nystrom's Lox tutorial (jlox).
+Another practicing interpreter project by follow Bob Nystrom's jlox in [craftinginterpreters](http://www.craftinginterpreters.com).
 This is a C++ version.

 # Caution